Skip to main content

 Learn how to use and analyse answers from the ranked question type

-Updated over a week ago
+Updated over 4 months ago

-If you filter by demographic or by answer, this will update the average rank given by that specific group of people, and coloured arrows indicate whether these selected people ranked them higher than the average of the entire sample (in which case there will be a green arrow), or lower than the average (in which case there will be a red arrow).
+If you filter by segment, demographic or by answer, this will update the average rank given by that specific group of people, and coloured arrows indicate whether these selected people ranked them higher than the average of the entire sample (in which case there will be a green arrow), or lower than the average (in which case there will be a red arrow).

 Did this answer your question?